digiltd/oh-rtd-test/Tellstick-Binding.md

 **SensorId** is the sensorId taken from Telldus Center or debug logs.
 **ValueType** is either Temperatur or Humidity, based on sensor.
-**UseValueType** is for special cases where the value in ValueType is actually something else, support BatteryLevel (Humidity:BatteryLevel) and Motion (Temperature:Motion)
+**UseValueType** is for special cases where the value in ValueType is actually something else, support BatteryLevel (Humidity:BatteryLevel) and Motion (Temperature:Motion).
+This is implemented for homemade temp/humid and motion sensor [Forum](http://elektronikforumet.com/forum/viewtopic.php?f=3&t=63772&hilit=telldus)
 ##Configure examples
 Switch: